cepthomas/c_emb_lua/README.md

 # c-emb-lua
-An example of a C executable with embedded lua processor.
+An example of a C embedded executable with lua script processor.